 The accessibility programme is reviewed with the school development plan and over recent years has seen, for example, the building of new toilets for pupils with disabilities, “follow through” flooring and wheelchair wide doors in new build areas, inclines to external doors created from the playground and a refurbished quad.

-The school improvement plan incorporates points on the Accessibility Plan and this ensures that accessibility is a constant part of the short and long term development plans of the school.
-Children with particular physical needs joining Lawford are assessed by specialist teachers in consultation with the SEN teacher.
+Children with particular physical needs joining Lawford are assessed by specialist teachers in consultation with the SENCo.
 The classroom/school environment is then adapted accordingly to promote accessibility as part of a care plan.